 Description: The AHSO will contract with a vendor to provide crash data entry services.
-The vendor will enter motor vehicle crash data from the driver (12-209) and law enforcement (12-200) forms into the Department of Transportation and Public Facilities' crash data entry system to continue help on catching up on the backlog of data...
+The vendor will enter motor vehicle crash data from the driver (12-209) and law enforcement (12-200) forms into DOT&PF's crash data entry system to continue help on catching up on the backlog of data.
+Anticipated improvements from this project will address the following Traffic Records Strategic Plan attributes of integration, timeliness, and accuracy.
+1.)
+Crash data management reports on items such as timeliness will be provided to the TRCC on at least an annual basis; and 2.)
+Continuously improve upon each of these metrics on an annual basis: It is anticipated in FFY 2023 the data entry contractor will have entered all 2021 and 2022 crash data so then the time of availability of the crash data being available for analysis will be reduced to 180 days from over 500 days currently.

-Budget: \$60,000 Section 405c
+Budget/Funding Source: \$85,000 Section 405c